 - 2 cups mung bean sprouts, washed and rinsed

 - 200 g large banana prawns or king prawns, peeled

 - lime wedges

 - Boil a large pot of water and cook rice noodles follow the directions on the pack.
 Place cooked noodles in cold water.

 - Cut drained tofu into chunks about 1cm thick.
 Mix cornstarch, turmeric powder, and 1/2 teaspoon of salt.
 Coat tofu with a thin layer of cornstarch mix.
 Remove excess of starch.
 Set the skillet over medium-high heat and add the oil.
 Fry tofu both sides till golden and crispy.

 - Heat a large saucepan, add 1 teaspoon oil and Mamia’s sauce.
 Cook slowly on a low heat until fragrant.
 Add 500ml of boiling chicken stock.
 Mix well and cook for about 3 minutes.
 Add prawns and cook for another 3 minutes.
 Stir in coconut milk and mung bean sprouts.
 Season with salt or fish sauce.
 Remove from the heat.

 - Drain well rice noodles, then transfer to the soup bowls, place the prawns and crispy tofu on top.
 Pour in the hot soup (reheat it if needed).
-Serve immediately with fresh coriander, pea sprouts, chili, and lime wedges.
+Serve immediately with fresh coriander, pea sprouts, chilli, and lime wedges.
 Enjoy!